1,000+ Opportunities

 321 Harrison Ave, Suite 420, Boston, MA 02118 T 617-951-0010 F 617-951-0016 info@nefa. org Traditional lands of the Massachuset and the Wampanoag Peoples NEFA is open Monday-Friday, 9:00 AM to 5:00 PM Return to Grant Application

-Based on current listing details, eligibility includes: Nonprofit theaters and performing arts organizations nationwide, including Virginia Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit theaters and performing arts organizations nationwide, including Virginia.
+Confirm the full requirements in the official notice before applying.